 Parents’ Voice is an online movement of parents who are interested in improving the food and activity environments of Australian children.
-Formally known as The Parents’ Jury, Parents’ Voice was formed in 2004 and now represents thousands of Australian parents.
+Formerly known as The Parents’ Jury, Parents’ Voice was formed in 2004 and now represents thousands of Australian parents.

 Digital media guru, Alice, is passionate about supporting parents to make positive change.
 Formerly Deputy Mayor at Moreland City Council, Alice is a seasoned champion of community rights and has previously worked in digital communications.
 Mum to Charlie (10) and Annabel (6), Alice gets that parents are always learning and loves exchanging tips and advice with Parents' Voice online community.

 Our work is guided by a Steering Committee, with representation from our partners and parent members.
 The Steering Committee is responsible for strategic & policy direction, with the day to day operation managed by a small team.